A Microcosm Between Alps and Pre-Alps

 If you branch off the main road at Busche, the left bank of the Val Belluna is connected to its right bank by means of a long, artificial dam on the river Piave, over which runs a busy bridge.

 But apart form nature, Lentiai is also an interesting roadside town with a graceful monumental church.
-The church of Santa Maria Assunta (see image below) was erected in the 14th century and remodeled in a Renaissance style in 1568.
+The church of Santa Maria Assunta (see image above) was erected in the 14th century and remodeled in a Renaissance style in 1568.
 Its interior displays a magnificent wooden ceiling with 20 boards (“cassettoni”) depicting the Story of Mary, executed by Cesare Vecellio – a renowned artist belonging to the same family as the more famous Titian (see Pieve di Cadore).

 In this church there are also other important works of art by Renaissance artists such as Palma il Giovane, Giovanni da Mel and the Pordenone, while one of the figures in the main altarpiece (the “Polittico dell’Assunta”) is said to have been painted – according to tradition – by Titian himself, even though there is no evidence of that.
 The slender bell tower – an unmistakable landmark from many miles afar – was erected in 1515.